google/skia/site/user/api/SkPath_Reference.md

 control and <a href="#Quad">Quad</a> end to <a href="#Point_Array">Point Array</a>.
 <a href="#Quad">Quad</a> control is <a href="#Last_Point">Last Point</a> plus <a href="undocumented#Vector">Vector</a> (<a href="#SkPath_rQuadTo_dx1">dx1</a>, <a href="#SkPath_rQuadTo_dy1">dy1</a>).
 <a href="#Quad">Quad</a> end is <a href="#Last_Point">Last Point</a> plus <a href="undocumented#Vector">Vector</a> (<a href="#SkPath_rQuadTo_dx2">dx2</a>, <a href="#SkPath_rQuadTo_dy2">dy2</a>).
-Function name stands for relative quad to.
+Function name stands for "relative quad to".

 ### Parameters